OkashiOdayakana/ass/README.md

+# ass
-By fotking thjs repo you can say you've forked someone's ass
+By forking thjs repo you can say you've forked someone's ass